Barn Elms

 Barn Elms is an open space in Barnes in the London Borough of Richmond upon Thames, located on the northerly loop of the River Thames between Barnes and Fulham.

 The WWT London Wetland Centre (105 acres of what were once reservoirs) lies to the north of the open space, now largely given over to sporting venues.
 The site is split in two: the Barn Elms Sports Trust (BEST) fields, formerly managed as the Barn Elms Sports Centre by the London Borough of Richmond upon Thames, and the Barn Elms Sports Centre.

 Barn Elms Sports Trust

-There are facilities for much amateur sport, such as football, rugby, tennis, softball and cricket, and an athletics track.
-It is also the home ground for Barnes RFC, Barnes Eagles FC, Stonewall FC, London French RFC. and London Exiles RFC.
+There are facilities for much amateur sport, such as football, rugby, tennis, softball and cricket, and an athletics track (home to London Athletic Club).
+It is also the home ground for Barnes RFC, Barnes FC, Barnes Eagles FC, Stonewall FC, London French RFC. and London Exiles RFC.
 The facilities were under threat of commercial development until the local community petitioned Richmond Council.
 To ensure the future of Barn Elms as playing fields the community has created the Barn Elms Sports Trust.

 Barn Elms Sports Centre

-Barn Elms Sports Centre is a 52 acre, multi-sports facility, with a multi station gym, 4 beach volleyball courts, 16 tennis courts, artificial hockey playing surfaces and a range of grass sports pitches.
+Barn Elms Sports Centre is a 52 acre, multi-sports facility, with a multi-station gym, 4 beach volleyball courts, 16 tennis courts, artificial hockey playing surfaces and a range of grass sports pitches.
 It is also the home ground for the semi-professional Barnes RFC.